Salesforce Success Story: 3X ROI Within 12 Months

 Phase 1: The Intelligent Lead Engine (Record-Triggered Flow)

 The first priority was eliminating the morning triage.
-The team built a Record-Triggered Flow that fires the moment a Lead is created.
+The team built a record-triggered flow that fires the moment they create a lead.

 Phase 2: The Guided Sales Wizard (Screen Flow)